From my workshop on the Estatoe River of Yancey County, North Carolina, quality craftsmanship and a unique vision meets the natural beauty of wood.

 The hammerhouse: my workshop and home

 My name is Ansel Ringler and Estatoe Woodworks is my creative expression.
-My pursuit of woodworking began as a child - some of my earliest memories are of building rickety tables and wooden swords in my family's workshop - the same workshop that I still use and now live in today.
+My pursuit of woodworking began as a child - some of my earliest memories are of building rickety tables and wooden swords in my family's workshop - the same workshop that I still use today.
 Eventually, I decided to capitalize on all of the sawdust I was creating, so I partnered with my sister in order to open a booth in the local farmers market.
 She sold bread and I sold bread boards.

 I continued to work in my families shop throughout my childhood, selling my wares through the farmers market, the Mt.
 Mitchell Craft fair and a couple of my hometown's stores.
 A local news station featured me as the youngest crafter in the fairs history, during which I showed my process of building cutting boards.
 I continued to develop my skills throughout my adolescence and after graduating from high school I decided to turn my passion into a business.